sumedhan/bar-chart-project/readme.md

 2. More customizable features like chart background colour, title colour, different colours for each bar

 3. Auto selection of bar width and spacing to best suit the chart display.

+4. Validation of data entered and error messages.

 ### References used: